-A continuous and ever changing book collection full of my favorite and recently read Young Adult fiction, Self-love ,and poetry books that I have comprised over the years!
+A continuous and ever changing book collection full of my favorite and recently read Young Adult fiction, Self-love, poetry, and all the books that I have comprised over the years!
 Disclaimer, my bookcase consists of both new and old works that have fallen into my grasp over the years.
 These reviews are entirely my own opinion as to what I thought about the novels, and shouldn’t by any means be a hindering in your curiosity should you choose to embark in reading any of these works.
+Thank you so much for checking out my collection!
+Happy reading and enjoy!

 1. The Story of My Life: If a Story is in You by Piccadilly